Enrolling in direct deposit has a number of benefits for students, including,

-To change your banking information please login to your myNortheastern and complete the Direct Deposit Form, located under “Services & Links,” with the new account information.
+You must have an active bank account on file.
+To change your banking information, even if the new account is with the same bank, please log into your myNortheastern and complete the Direct Deposit Form with the new account information.
 Please note, if a refund is currently in process, you will not be able to update the bank information until the refund process is complete.

 If a refund or paycheck is sent to an invalid bank account, the receiving bank will notify Northeastern and the transaction will be considered incomplete and will be canceled.
 Northeastern will contact you directly to notify you of the issue.

 To update your banking information or cancel direct deposit, log into your myNortheastern to access the Direct Deposit Form.
 Changes take up to 3 business days before a new refund request can be done.

 No, only one account can be used to receive funds using direct deposit.

 Only the student’s U.S. checking or savings account may be used.
 You may not use another individual’s bank account as the location for your direct deposit.

 If you do not have a refund request in process, please try to access the Direct Deposit Form through a different browser to resolve this message.
 We also recommend completing an updated Direct Deposit Form to ensure that we have the most up to date bank account information.

 If you continue to receive the message, please email [email protected] and we will assist you.

 Northeastern University does not charge any fees to enroll in direct deposit.
 Students should check with their banks to ask about any fees they may charge.